digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 ------------------

 Some ZigBee applications may require communication with third-party (non-Digi) RF modules.
-These applications often send data of different public profiles such as Home Automation or Smart Energy to other modules.
+These applications often send data on different public profiles such as Home Automation or Smart Energy to other modules.

 XBee ZigBee modules offer a special type of frame for this purpose.
 Explicit